-Instead, the Norse cosmology shares much in common with the cosmologies of other northern Eurasian shamanic traditions.
-In the center of the cosmos is the trunk of the great world-tree Yggdrasil, which rises out of the murky, mysterious Well of Urd.
-The tree holds within its branches and roots the Nine Worlds, the homelands of the various kinds of invisible beings who populate the “other sides” of the cosmos, as well as humankind and what might be called “natural elements.”
+In the center of the cosmos is the trunk of the mighty, sprawling world-tree Yggdrasil.
+Within its branches and roots it holds the Nine Worlds, the homelands of the various kinds of invisible beings who populate the Norse otherworld, as well as the world of mankind.
 While the surviving period sources never explicitly list the homelands that comprise the Nine Worlds, the list can be tentatively reconstructed as follows:

 - Midgard, the home of humanity and human civilization

 Other than the Nine Worlds, there are a few other locations that feature prominently in Norse mythology that are worthy of our consideration here: